affinidi/vscode-extension/document/bulkIssuance.md

 In general, a CSV file structure matches a schema structure when there is a column in the CSV file for each required schema attribute, and their names match.
 Moreover, there should exist a column named \`@target.email\`, which contains the emails of VC recipients.

-_Tip: you can also download a CSV file template, based on the selected schema, by clicking “Download CSV Template” and filling it out._
+_Tip: you can also open a CSV file template, based on the selected schema, by clicking “Open CSV Template” and filling it out._

 # How to Avoid Validation Errors?